THE TRAINING PROCESS

 WHAT DO I NEED FOR THE ‘R’ CLASS TEST?

 For the open ‘R’ class permit you need to have an RE license.
-You must hold the ‘RE’ licence for twelve months before you are able to do ‘R’ class practical test.
+You must hold the ‘RE’ licence for twenty four months before you are able to do ‘R’ class practical test.

 WHAT HAPPENS IF IT IS RAINING FOR MY LESSON OR TEST?